-The way the provider records this differs depending on the type of mutual obligation failure the participant has committed.
+The way the provider records that the participant has no valid reason differs depending on the type of mutual obligation failure the participant has committed.

 Task On the day the provider determines the participant does not have a valid reason: Failures against requirements in the participant's electronic calendar Select: 'Did Not Attend-Invalid' - if the provider has not already recorded an attendance result in relation to the relevant requirement.
 'No' to the question of whether they accept the Participant's given - if the provider has already recorded 'Did Not Attend-Invalid' or 'Misconduct'.
 Failures to meet Job Search requirement Job search failures automatically created and confirmed by ESSWeb.
 Select 'No' on the Outstanding Non-Compliance screen in ESSWeb to indicate the participant's reason was not accepted.
 The system will prompt providers to record the reason the participant provided.
 Failures to enter into a Job Plan Select 'No' on the Outstanding Non-Compliance screen in ESSWeb to indicate the participant's reason was not accepted.
 The system will prompt the Provider to record the reason the participant provided.

-Task On the day the provider determines the participant does not have a valid reason: Failures to act on a job referral task or job opportunity Select 'Unsatisfactory-Invalid' on the Outstanding Non-Compliance screen in ESSWeb to indicate the participant's reason was not accepted.
+Failures to act on a job referral task or job opportunity Select 'Unsatisfactory-Invalid' on the Outstanding Non-Compliance screen in ESSWeb to indicate the participant's reason was not accepted.